babolivier/smam/README.md

 The `recipients` server is an array containing the e-mail addresses any message sent via the form will be sent to.
 Just write down the form's recipient(s)'s addresse(s).

+## Templating

+Each e-mail sent by the form follows a template described in `template.pug` (it's [Pug](pugjs.org/)).
+If you want to change the way the e-mails you receive are displayed in your mailbox, just edit it!
+You don't even need to restart the server aftewards :smile:

 ## Contribute

 If you like this project and want to help, there's many way to do it.